Defect tolerance: fundamental limits and examples

 {We will call a labeling of primary nodes \emph{alternating} if adjacent primary nodes have different labels.}

 \begin{lemma} \end{lemma}

 \begin{proof} If there is an alternating labeling, at most each redundant node can only match the labeling of one of its neighboring primary nodes.
-There can only be at most $k-1$ matches, so there exists one primary node which does not have a neighboring redundant with the same label as itself. \end{proof}
+There can only be at most $k-1$ matches, so there exists one primary node which does not have a neighboring redundant node with the same label as itself. \end{proof}

 Suppose a design with all primary nodes of degree $2$ is such that $m < k$.
 Then, some redundant node in the design must have degree $3$ or more.
 Pick the separate component with this redundant node, and let $A$ be a cycle in this separate component (if this component does not have cycles, then $m \geq k$ as in Step \ref{t3step::deg1}).
-In order for cycle $A$ to be in this component, a redundant node with more than degree $2$ must also be in $A$.
+In order for cycle $A$ to be in this component, a redundant node with degree more than $2$ must also be in $A$.
 Call this redundant node $v_0$.
 Call the neighbor of $v_0$ which is not in $A$ $u_0$.

-Let us build a path $B$ starting at primary node $u_0$ as follows: The second node in path $B$ will be the neighbor of $u_0$ which is not in cycle $A$.
+Build a path $B$ in the design starting at primary node $u_0$ as follows: The second node in path $B$ will be the neighbor of $u_0$ which is not $v_0$.
 We can pick the next node in the path arbitrarily.
 The path ends when we reach a node in $A$ or a node already in $B$.
-To show that (*) does not hold on the design, it is sufficient to show that (*) is not satisfied on $A \cup B$.
+To show that (*) does not hold on the design, it is sufficient to show that (*) is not satisfied on the subgraph $A \cup B$.

-Depending on the endpoint of $B$, we have several cases:
+Depending on the endpoint of path $B$, we have several cases: